-Schröter considers economic influence of USA in Europe focusing on transfer of cultural values.
-He stresses the Americanization was not a smooth, continuous process and while economically more advanced countries tended to be deeper affected by Americanization than less developed ones, smaller countries seem to be more Americanized than larger ones.
-However, the deployment of American management methods in Germany are not sufficiently analyzed.
-My book cralifies influences of German management values emphasizing technology, production, and quality refrecting market characteristics and consumer behavior in Europe and Japanes management values focusing on collectivism and cooperation between enterprise and labor and among corporations different from that emphasizing contracting relations in the US on the changes of management in the deployment of American management methods in each country.
+Schröter evaluates the economic influence of the USA on Europe focusing on the transfer of cultural values.
+He argues that the Americanization was not a smooth, continuous process: while more economically advanced countries tend to be more deeply affected by Americanization than less developed ones, smaller countries seem to be more Americanized than larger ones.
+However, the implementation of American management methods in Germany is not sufficiently analyzed.
+Here, my book highlights the influence of proper German management values regarding technology, production, and quality reflecting market characteristics and consumer behavior in Europe.
+This model stands in contrast to Japanese management values, which focus on collectivism and cooperation between enterprises and among corporations, unlike the contracting relations prevailing in the USA.

-By comparing Germany in Europe and Japan in Asia, my book analyzes the significance of German business management, which evolved within regional structures in Europe, and Japanese business management, which developed depending on the US markets due to underdeveloped Asian markets.
-Whereas Germany has pursued “Europeanization” in dual meaning: (1) development heavily relying on the European region and (2) endeavor to advance European integration, Japan has transformed toward the Asia-oriented development on both sides of production and market as a means of getting of dependency on the United States without common market structure like the E.U. since the 1990s.
-The corporate expansion based on peculiar management model in postwar Japan and Germany shaped different path toward regionalization between both countries.
+By comparing Germany in Europe with Japan in Asia, my book analyzes the significance of German business management, which evolved within regional structures in Europe, and Japanese business management, which developed depending on US markets because of underdeveloped Asian markets.
+Germany has pursued “Europeanization” in two distinct ways: (1) heavy reliance on the European framework (2) the endeavor to advance European integration.
+In contrast, Japan has evolved without a common market structure similar to the E.U., using both production and the market to become independent from the United States.
+The corporate expansion, based on peculiar management models in postwar Japan and Germany, shaped different paths toward regionalization in each country.

-3. Schröter considers a much longer period from the 1880s up to present day.
-Regarding the Americanization after the 1980s, he stresses the triumph of finances with the progress of market capitalization and the strong influence of American shareholder value management.
-However, actual conditions of such changes are not sufficiently grasped.
-My book points out change of characteristic of the Americanization as the deployment of the economic and management models from the efficiency improvement to the maximization of investors’ returns in the capital market that differs from the standards of the real economy.
-It clarifies the convergence process of the transformation of business management toward shareholder value-oriented management model in Japan and Germany has not occurred due to such change of characteristic of the Americanization.
+3. Schröter considers a much longer period from the 1880s to the present day.
+Regarding the Americanization after the 1980s, he stresses the triumph of finances, market capitalization, and the strong influence of American shareholder value management.
+However, the actual conditions of such changes are understudied.
+My book points out how the Americanization of business management evolved over time, from efficiency improvement to the maximization of investors’ returns in the capital market that differs from the standards of the real economy.
+My book stresses the convergence process toward the shareholder value-oriented management model in Japan, whereas such a change has not occurred in Germany due to the specificities of the Americanization in Europe.

 N. What kind of people do you think will read your book?
 (Please select only one option from the list below.)